 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-- To process your acceptance as a client, or registration as an Authorised User of our services (such as the StoryTagger app, in which case we will be a Data Processor) as a result of a contract we have with client Organisation (these capitalised terms reflect those used in our End User Licence and Acceptable Use Policy)
+- To process your acceptance as a client, or registration as an Authorised User of our services and Sites as a result of a contract we have with an Organisation;

-- For use with technology providers for the administration of our business, including client relationship, financial, marketing and other hosting and communications providers (i.e. MailChimp, HubSpot or contracted service support provider), inside or outside the EU.
+- For use with technology providers for the administration of our business, including client relationship, financial, marketing and other hosting and communications providers (i.e. MailChimp, HubSpot, Sonix or other contracted service support provider), inside or outside the EU;

 - Where we need to comply with a legal or regulatory obligation.